nd-crane/raite-data-registry/README.md

 ```bash
 pdm update
 ```
-*Note*: In that case, remember to add `pdm run` in the beginning of the DVC commands.
+*Note*: Remember to add `pdm run` at the beginning of the DVC commands.

 ### **Adding datasets to this registry**

-you can add your dataset to this [data registry](https://dvc.org/doc/use-cases/data-registry) by running the following steps:
+You can add your dataset to this [data registry](https://dvc.org/doc/use-cases/data-registry) by running the following steps:

 **1. Copy your dataset**
 Copy your dataset to `./data/ folder, for example: